sirkapil/nehu/pages/happy.md

 Remember, You are amazing, awesome.
 Nd Tum unique ho kyuki tumhare jaisa koi aur nhi hai.
 So, be brave and smile 😊

 Don't forget you are special.
 I love you so much 😘 and I'll love you for ever.
-I can't see you unhappy and am always there for you when you need smile😊.
+I can't see you unhappy , sometimes i made you cry but I don’t want you to cry.
+It hurts me to see tears in your eyes.
+I can’t bear to see any pain on your cute face and i promise, i am always there for you when you need smile😊.
 After all, you are the only queen👰 of my heart❤

 ![queen](../uploads/user/queenofheart.jpg "your are my queen")